weygoldt/ChirpCNN/README.md

     - NOTE: I just noticed that I added variation to all chirp parameters except for the phase of the EOD in which the chirp is produced.
 This is currently the most likely explanation.
   - [ ] Sliding windows + detection by writing windows to disk for large datasets
   - [ ] Group chirps that are detected multiple times close to each other.
 This issue was to be expected with the sliding window approach.
+  - [ ] Currently I use frequency tracks sampled in the same rate as the original signal.
+Implement, that I can utilize the frequency tracks form the wavetracker instead.
 - [ ] Output validation on real data & simulated grid datasets